sarsamurmu/zusty/pages/src/docs/components/badge.md

 ## Colors
-You can use Color Helper to color them.
+You can use color helper to color them.

 ```html {snippet}
 <span class="zust-badge zust-bg-teal">JS</span>